sun9qd/electronics-with-bricks/sketches/README.md

 [https://www.diyaudio.com/community/attachments/black-devil-ii-pdf.146280/](https://www.diyaudio.com/community/attachments/black-devil-ii-pdf.146280/)

 The result is impressive.
-Despite the weak power supply (2 USB chargers PD with 20 volts/30 watts each) and despite the small heat sinks, the amplifier delivers clear sound and powerful bass on my 100 watt bass reflex box.
+Despite the weak power supply (2 USB chargers PD with 20 volts/30 watts each) and despite the small heat sinks, the amplifier delivers clear sound and powerful bass on a 100 watt bass reflex box.
 You just have to be careful with the heating of the power amplifier transistors, so don't turn the volume up too high!

 As usual, the yellow line components are used for the operating voltage, the green ones for the ground line.